rajansomani12/react-native-android-scoped-storage/README.md

 # react-native-android-scoped-storage

-access storage (image/video) for android 10 and above version
+Scoped storage for android 10 and above version

 ## Installation